47b3n/TwitchEye/TUTORIAL.md

 this photo says including the `oauth:` part.
 ![Photo1](https://github.com/47b3n/TwitchEye/blob/master/tutorial/twitchbot-oauthkey.png)
 So after `oauth=` you paste that in.
 After `channel=` you type the channel you are streaming to.
-Now your done logging in!
+Now your done logging in! :tada:
 2. To type a message to the chat start the program and go to the bar where it says `Type here your message to the chat or type /help to learn more about this application.` Delete the text which is in this bar and type the message you want to type to your chat.
-When you typed your message press `enter`, then the message gets sent to the chat.
+When you typed your message press `enter`, then the message gets sent to the chat. :balloon:

 3. To add commands to your Twitch-channel-chat you have to go to `command.properties` in the folder `settings`.
 And open this file in your favorite text-editor.
 A command is the word before the `=` sign.